 - Building Cash Value: If you’re interested in building savings or wealth through your Life Insurance Policy, traditional Life Insurance is the way to go.
 The cash value component acts as a financial asset, and you can borrow against it if needed.

-- Stable Premiums: If you prefer to pay level premiums and avoid the risk of premium increases later in life, traditional Life Insurance Plans are a good option.
+- Stable Premiums: If you prefer to pay level premiums and avoid the risk of premium increases later in life, Traditional Life Insurance Plans are a good option.
 You lock in your premium at the time of purchase, and it stays the same throughout your lifetime.

 - Long-Term Investment: For individuals who view Life Insurance as a long-Term Life Insurance investment, traditional Life Insurance offers the benefit of building a cash value that grows over time.
 If you want a policy that serves as both insurance and an investment vehicle, this could be a better fit.